Tochemey/goakt/README.md

 - `Timeout`: the nodes discovery timeout
 - `MaxJoinAttempts`: the maximum number of attempts to connect an existing NATs server.
 Defaults to `5`
 - `ReconnectWait`: the time to backoff after attempting a reconnect to a server that we were already connected to previously.
 Default to `2 seconds`
+- `Host`: the given node host address
+- `DiscoveryPort`: the discovery port of the given node

 ```go
 package main